 There are at least 2,000 open Java developer positions in Toronto.

 Plenty of programmers don’t have a formal university degree.
 Skills and experience – this is what matters.
 And you will get them during our courses!

 What does the course look like?

-Our primary goal is to prepare you for the position of Junior Full-Stack Java Engineer.
-So we have a lot of work to do.
+My primary goal is to prepare you for the position of Junior Full-Stack Java Engineer.
+So you and I have a lot of work to do.

 The course is online-based.
 But you will study in a group of max 6-7 students.

 Each week you will need to watch about 5-6 hours of video lectures and do home assignments.
 Twice a week we will have an online group call and I will help and answer all of your questions.

 Total duration - about 6 months, 120+ hours of lectures and consultations.